svenbergner/git-cheatsheet/README.md

     # ... and all text files.
     !*.txt

+## Settings
+Useful entries for your .gitconfig file

 ### Global .gitconfig
 An example .gitconfig file which can be used for all git repos on the system if it is placed in your home directory.